NexTechArchitect/FundMe-Contract/README.md

-FundMe – Decentralized ETH Funding Contract
+FundMe ( Decentralized ETH Funding Contract )

 FundMe is a minimal yet production-grade ETH funding contract built with Solidity and Foundry.
 It demonstrates how Web3 applications handle value transfers, enforce pricing logic using oracles, and implement secure withdrawal patterns.
 This repository serves as a strong reference for developers learning how decentralized funding flows operate on-chain.

-Contract Overview
+Contract Overview:-

 The FundMe contract allows any user to contribute ETH, while enforcing a minimum funding threshold defined in USD.
 It integrates Chainlink's decentralized price feeds to ensure every deposit meets the required USD value at the current ETH price.
 All collected funds can only be withdrawn by the contract owner, following strict access-control rules.

-Core Features
+Core Features:-

 Accepts ETH contributions from any externally-owned account Enforces a USD-denominated minimum contribution using Chainlink price feeds